-How to get people tuning in to — and talking about — your next virtual event.
+How to get people tuning in to — and talking about — your next watch party.

 But while people are looking to be entertained, they’re also looking to connect with others.
 Twitter watch parties can help people feel like they’re together, even though they’re apart.
-The parties are popular with fans from all genres.
-They’re even getting picked up by the media.
+60% of people on Twitter feel more connected to others when they watch a live-streamed event on social media.1 The parties are popular with fans from all genres.
+In fact, 62% of people on Twitter say they are interested in brands hosting live watch parties for movies.2 They’re even getting picked up by the media.

 Here are some best practices to help you create the ultimate Twitter watch party.

 When it comes to hosting a watch party on Twitter, there are four essential components you need to decide on: your hook, home, hashtag, and host.

 First up is the most important question: What are we watching?
 Pick anything: the first episode of a new series or a newly released movie.
 One idea is to consider rewatching past shows or movies with strong fandoms and cast members who might be available to participate.

 Now that you have that decided, you have to figure out how to differentiate your watch party from just watching this alone from the couch.
 That’s your hook.
 You turn your viewing into an event by activating before, during, and after the viewing (or some combination of the three).